 This honorary award is similar, in concept, to the Malcolm Baldridge Award program of the US Department of Commerce, as well as similar awards from professional societies such as the American Institute of Architects (AIA) or the American Institute of Aeronautics and Astronautics (AIAA).

-The INCE-USA Award for Excellence in Noise Control Engineering is biennially on odd-numbered years.
-It will next be awarded in 2017.
+The George C. Maling Award for Excellence in Noise Control Engineering is available for nominations on an ongoing basis.

 The Award is not an endorsement by INCE-USA of any specific product or process.

 Sound and Vibration magazine has every month for 45 years contributed to the noise control engineering profession by providing without charge timely and informative technical articles and access to useful product data to many thousands of readers world-wide.
 Subscribers represent design engineering, testing and evaluation, research and development, consulting and engineering services, equipment reliability, occupational safety and health, and educational professionals.
 It serves as a primary source of information for practicing noise control engineers.

 For development of On-Board Sound Intensity (OBSI) probes and decades of leadership and contributions to the measurement and understanding of tire/pavement noise at the source.

 He has employed his innovative sound intensity probes during measurements from automobiles and trucks operating at speeds up to 60 mph (100 km/hr) along hundreds of in-service highways in California, Arizona, Nevada, and four European countries.